1. Do you make and sell these hammers?

 You can simplify the Cricket by eliminating features.
 Most people get along just fine without single-hit and clamp features.
 This would eliminate the need for the Air Gate, simplifying construction and linkage to the treadle.

-It is not altogether necessary to be able to move the stroke… if you are not into using tooling, a single stroke position would be just fine.
+It is not altogether necessary to be able to move the stroke… if you are not into using tooling, a single stroke position may just be fine.
 This would eliminate the need to make the Stroke Adjustment Assembly.

-The roller valve could be installed in a static position above the table (eliminating the Ramp Dock Assembly).
+The roller valve could be installed above the table, in a static or movable position... eliminating the need for the Ramp Dock Assembly.
 This would, however, bring hoses above the table.